bergesinstitute/graf-method/book-2-unit-1.md

 # Talking about your skin, hair and eyes in Spanish

-To talk about our skin, hair, and eyes, we use *tener* (Juan has blue eyes, Marta has fair skin, etc).
+To talk about our skin, hair, and eyes, we use *tener* (Juan has blue eyes, Marta has fair skin, etc.).
 Here are some adjectives we can use for each:

 ## La piel (skin)